Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Introduction

 \section{Introduction}

 From quantum mechanics to classical physics, linear algebra has become such a central tool for the description of physical systems that it seems to hardly hold any new surprises.
 Experience informs us about the utility of eigenvalues and eigenstates, whose calculation appears to be challenging only when one has to deal with very large systems.
 An interesting mathematical complication arises in effective descriptions that result in non-orthogonal eigenstates, as is common in open quantum systems and classical systems with gain and loss, where the effective Hamiltonian becomes non-Hermitian \cite{moiseyev2011non,ashida2020}.
-A full characterization of each state then has to involve two variants of it, the right eigenstate $|R_i\rangle$ and the left eigenstate $\langle L_i|$ of any eigenvalue $\omega_i$.
-As long as eigenvalues are nondegenerate, these two sets form a biorthogonal system that then can be used to diagonalize the system \cite{kato2013perturbation}.
-This situation becomes accentuated at generic eigenvalue degeneracies, so-called exceptional points (EPs), which lead to a defective system that cannot be diagonalized anymore \cite{kato2013perturbation,Heiss2000,Berry2004,Heiss2004}.
+A full characterization of each state then has to involve two variants of it, the right eigenstate $|R_i\rangle$ and the left eigenstate $\langle L_i|$ of any eigenvalue $E_i$.
+As long as eigenvalues are nondegenerate, these two sets can be used to form a biorthogonal basis that diagonalizes the system \cite{kato2013perturbation}.
+However, the nonorthogonality becomes further accentuated at generic eigenvalue degeneracies, so-called exceptional points (EPs), which lead to a defective system that cannot be diagonalized anymore \cite{kato2013perturbation,Heiss2000,Berry2004,Heiss2004}.
 A physical signature of these EPs is a drastically altered sensitivity of the system to perturbations, both statically \cite{Wie14,Wiersig20} as well as dynamically \cite{Sch20,Hashemi2022,Budich2020}.
 The non-orthogonality itself enhances this sensitivity already for spectrally isolated states, which can be quantified by a number of equivalent quantities, such as the phase rigidity